berops/claudie/docs/input-manifest/api-reference.md

 - `annotations`

-  Map of user defined annotations, ch will be applied on every node in the node pool.
+  Map of user defined annotations, which will be applied on every node in the node pool.
 This field is optional.

   You can use Kubernetes annotations to attach arbitrary non-identifying metadata.
 Clients such as tools and libraries can retrieve this metadata.